pinchbv/android-analyzer/readme.md

 - Configures relevant properties of the Jacoco plugin
 - Comes with a prepare list of default path exclusions
 - Provides a simple interface for integration in most projects
+- Provides a way to configure most critical parts using environment variables
 - Provides one Gradle task that does all the necessary work
 - Generates a default configuration file for Detekt which can be customized as required
+- Supports Sonarqube branch analysis with a simple toggle (only works with a paid Sonarqube license)

 ## Requirements